Billyfr77/MasterDiaryAppOfficialV2/README.md

 # 🏗️ MasterDiaryOS // The Neural Construction Operating System
-**Version:** 2.7.0 (Phase Orchestrator Edition) **Intelligence Core:** grok-4-1-fast-reasoning (Flagship Flagship) **Architecture:** AI-Native Topological Logic Circuit
+**Version:** 2.8.0 (Generative Construct Edition) **Intelligence Core:** grok-4-1-fast-reasoning (Flagship) **Architecture:** AI-Native Topological Logic Circuit

 ---

 ## 📜 Executive Overview
 MasterDiaryOS is an **AI-Native Construction Operating System** that transforms site management into a high-fidelity **Operational Circuit**.
-By treating personnel, time, money, and geography as interconnected nodes in a living logic graph, the system automates forensic reporting, predicts margin erosion, and handles complex payroll logic with zero manual intervention.
+It is not a database; it is a **Generative Logic Engine**.
+By treating personnel, time, money, and geography as interconnected nodes in a living graph, the system automates forensic reporting, predicts margin erosion, and generates complex quotes from simple natural language prompts.

 ---

 ## 🧠 Core Intelligence Modules

+### 1. Neural Estimation Engine (NEE) // Generative Quoting
+*   **Living Circuit:** Replaces static spreadsheets with a dynamic, visual node graph.
+    *   **Spatial Dominance:** Drag an **Area Node** (e.g., "Living Room"), set dimensions, and connect it to a **Material Node** (e.g., "Timber").
+Quantities auto-calculate based on coverage rates.
+    *   **Labour Intelligence:** Linked **Labour Nodes** automatically calculate required man-hours based on productivity rates (m²/hr).
+    *   **Financial Sink:** The **Profit Node** acts as a live command center for markup, overhead, and contingency, updating the Contract Value instantly.
+*   **AI Co-Pilot:** The "Senior Estimator" AI can architect entire sub-assemblies.
+Ask "Add a deck," and it drops an Area node pre-wired to Bearers, Joists, Decking, and Labour.
+*   **Forensic Audit:** The **Intelligence Layer** scans for "Orphaned Areas" (spaces with no cost) and "Zero Rate" items, displaying a **Margin Heatmap** to visualize financial risk.

-### 1. Neural Diary Engine (NDE) // Site Execution
+### 2. Neural Diary Engine (NDE) // Visual Site Execution
-The core execution layer.
-It treats the construction site as a **Topological Graph**.
+*   **Topological Time:** Treats the site diary as a visual circuit.
-*   **Weekly Unified Canvas:** Supports up to 7+ **Chronos Hubs** on a single workspace, allowing for Daily, Weekly, or Monthly phase mapping.
+    *   **Chronos Hub:** The central timekeeper.
+Connecting a **Delay Node** (e.g., "Rain Event") to the Hub instantly propagates the time loss to all linked Staff and Equipment nodes.
     *   **Intelligent Shift Engine:** Automatically decomposes shifts into **Normal, 1.5x (OT1), 2.0x (OT2), and Night** pay tiers.
-Features a visual "Shift Intensity Bar" for instant payroll auditing.
-*   **Chained Command Propagation:** Advanced hierarchy where subordinates and machinery inherit temporal data from linked supervisors (Director -> Supervisor -> Crew).
-*   **Causal Site Notes:** High-fidelity interactive nodes for observations.
-The AI "reads" these notes to find the root cause of delays (e.g., linking a 'Crane Breakdown' note to a $2k cost variance).
-*   **Apex Weather Engine:** Renders multiple simultaneous atmospheric conditions (Turbulent Wind Ribbons, Parallax Flooding, Lightning Storms) linked to real site delays.

-### 2. Neural Estimation Engine (NEE) // Visual Quoting
-Replaces static spreadsheets with a dynamic visual blueprint.
-*   **AI Blueprinting:** Converts natural language prompts (e.g., "Estimate a 500sqm fitout") into a complete visual node graph.
-*   **Dimensional Yield Nodes:** Perimeter and area nodes that auto-calculate material requirements (Paint, Flooring, Concrete) based on spatial logic.
-*   **Ghost Baselines:** Approved quotes serve as a "Ghost" layer on the diary canvas, allowing real-time "Quoted vs Actual" forensic analysis.
+    *   **Smart Connect:** Drag a connection line into empty space to summon a context-aware menu that suggests the next logical node (e.g., drag from Zone -> suggests Task).
+*   **Inline Editing:** Click any quantity or duration directly on the node face to edit it instantly without breaking flow.

+### 3. Pinnacle Tutor // Neural Onboarding
+*   **Interactive AI Guide:** A built-in "Neural Tutor" that spotlights screen elements and teaches users how to master the OS in real-time.
+*   **Module-Based Training:** Specific training modules for "Quote Building," "Diary Management," and "Financial Auditing."

-### 3. Workflow Automator // The Project Router
+### 4. Workflow Automator // The Project Router
-A visual logic builder for firm-wide business automation.
-*   **Node-Based Logic:** Map out the lifecycle of a project visually.
+*   **Visual Logic Builder:** Map out the lifecycle of a project visually.
-*   **Trigger-Action Sync:** Automatically trigger events like "Generate Invoice" or "Flag Project Risk" when specific logic gates are met on the canvas.
+*   **Trigger-Action Sync:** Automatically trigger events like "Generate Invoice," "Send Email," or "Flag Risk" when specific logic gates are met on the canvas.

-### 4. GeoSpatial Map Architect // Digital Twin
+### 5. GeoSpatial Map Architect // Digital Twin
-Interactive site positioning layered with neural intelligence.
 *   **Georeferenced Nodes:** Links visual diary nodes to exact GPS coordinates.
 *   **AI Site Compounds:** Automatically generates exclusion zones, site offices, and resource laydown areas on interactive maps.

-### 5. Revenue Recovery // Forensic Invoicing
+### 6. Revenue Recovery // Forensic Invoicing
-An elite financial engine designed for maximum recovery and complete audit trails.
-*   **Multi-Instance Harvesting:** Directly import work segments from the weekly canvas.
-If a staff member worked 5 days in a week view, the system creates 5 distinct billable records automatically.
+*   **Multi-Instance Harvesting:** Directly import work segments from the diary canvas.
-*   **Xero & ERP Sync:** Bi-directional synchronization with professional accounting and ERP suites.
+*   **Xero & ERP Sync:** Bi-directional synchronization with professional accounting suites.
 *   **Variation Tracking:** Forensic management of project variations and retention percentages.

-### 6. Safety & Compliance Hub // Autonomous SWMS
-AI-Native compliance management.
-*   **Reasoning SWMS Generator:** Generates high-fidelity, high-risk work method statements using the flagship grok-4 core.
-*   **Visual Safety Verification:** AI analyzes site photos and notes to verify compliance against generated safety documents.

-### 7. Resource Command // Crew DNA
-The HR and Asset management layer.
-*   **Crew DNA:** Tracks individual staff certification tags, fatigue levels, and historical productivity "velocity."
-*   **Command Roles:** Visual hierarchy (Crown for Directors, Shield for Supervisors) that dictates data flow on the canvas.

 ---